 Thus, although the war in words and occasional clashes between the Antibala and the BNC continue to this day, a relative ceasefire was signed in Porto Alegre, mainly with regard to the type of negative reciprocity imbued in the logic of the drive-by shootings.
-Since 2018 other conflicts have persisted, now between the Manos and the BNC, and in inner-state towns.
-Unlike the war in Porto Alegre, which was markedly local, in this new dispute national factions have a greater involvement.
-Although the PCC and CV do not participate directly in the confrontations, the collectives have signed alliances, respectively, with the Manos and BNC, which have grown progressively stronger since 2016.
+Since 2018, other conflicts have persisted, now between the Manos and the BNC, and in inner-state towns.
+Unlike the war in Porto Alegre, which was markedly local, national factions have a greater involvement in this new dispute.
+Although the PCC and CV do not participate directly in the confrontations, the collectives have signed alliances with the Manos and BNC, respectively.
+The Manos and BNC, furthermore, have grown progressively stronger since 2016.

-In Maceió, in the years following 2011, when factional order was established in the city under the control of groups linked to the CV and the PCC, we observed a consistent decline in homicide rates, intensified in 2014 and interrupted only between 2016 and 2017.
+In Maceió, in the years following 2011, when a faction-linked order was established in the city under the control of groups linked to the CV and the PCC, we observe a consistent decline in homicide rates, intensified in 2014 and interrupted only between 2016 and 2017.
 In a period spanning just five years, the municipality’s aggregate rates consistently fall from 111/100,000 in 2011 to 59/100,000 in 2016.
-This drop observed in Graph 8 is even more drastic when observed among black men between 15 and 29 years’ old, dropping from 721/100,000 inhabitants in 2011 to 284/100,000 inhabitants in 2019.
+The drop observed in Graph 8 is even more drastic when observed among black men between 15 and 29 years’ old, dropping from 721/100,000 inhabitants in 2011 to 284/100,000 inhabitants in 2019.